the1lab/1lab/src/Cat/Diagram/Projective.lagda.md

 This suggests that projective objects are quite hard to come by in constructive foundations!
-For the most part, this is true: constructively, the category of sets has very few projectives, and many categories inherit their epimorphisms from $\Sets$.
+For the most part, this is true: constructively, the category of sets has very few projectives[^1], and many categories inherit their epimorphisms from $\Sets$.
 However, it is still possible to have projectives if epis in $\cC$ are extremely structured, or there are very few maps out of some $P$.

+[^1]: In fact, it is consistent that [the only projective sets are the finite sets]!

+[the only projective sets are the finite sets]: Data.Set.Projective.html#taboos

 <!-- [TODO: Reed M, 26/07/2024]
   Link to stuff about projective modules when that gets written.